thesis/cent/README.md

 console.log(mid.rate.toString()) // "1.2000" (original rate)
 ```

 `Price` is appropriate for arbitrary price pairs, covering the edge cases where `ExchangeRate` might not be appropriate.
+It's easier to construct a new `Price` and do math with it.

 ```typescript
 import { Price, USD, EUR, BTC, JPY } from '@thesis/cent'